hthanh2712/MasterMind-GuessingGame/README.md

 # The Guessing Game: MasterMind

-The final project: Based on the Altera DE1-SOC development board, develop and implement a game with the objective of guessing N-digit passcode with the hints showed on the LCD after each try.
+The final project: Based on the Altera DE1-SOC development board, using HDL (SystemVerilog) to design and implement a game with the objective of guessing N-digit passcode with the hints showed on the LCD after each try.

 ## Description